JavisOkeyWalker/Ubuntu/Lab03/Lab03.md

 ## Script Usage Guide

-1. How to run: sourch sorting-party.sh
+1. How to run: ./sorting-party.sh
 2. What extensions are expected: .sh
 3. What is the output